jessiemcd/foxsi-als-analysis/README.md

 Code written for analysis of data from FOXSI detector tests at the Advanced Light Source, mostly in IDL.
 There are a few helper routines sourced from various non-FOXSI IDL libraries included here in addition to the FOXSI-specific code (documentation from the creators remains unmodified in those files).
 This analysis is detailed in an SPIE paper https://doi.org/10.1117/12.2629443, as well as in Jessie Duncan's dissertation https://hdl.handle.net/11299/241752.

-The ALS data that it is designed to work with should be downloaded, and everything is designed to run from the data directory.
-You can get the FOXSI ALS data from the google drive, or from the UMN DRUM Repository.
+The ALS data that this code is designed to work with can be downloaded from the FOXSI google drive, or from the UMN DRUM Repository.
+Everything is designed to run from the same directory where the data is located.

 DRUM Link: https://conservancy.umn.edu/handle/11299/228019